hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > There's one who keeps a gallimaufry hop,
 >
-> Thinks all his gagging brethren to o'ertop,
+> Thinks all his gagging brethren to overtop,
 >
-> Sends forth a bill of fare, "comme un Francois",
+> Sends forth a bill of fare, "comme un François",
 >
 >
 Not to bring folks to dance, but fools to pay.
 >
-> "Academic Royale" meets the wand'ring eye,
+> "Academic Royale" meets the wandering eye,
 >
 > And "Paris" stands in capitals just by.
 >